The Gun Club: Fire of Love and Miami (1981–1982)

 Securing a record deal with Ruby Records, a division of Slash, the group released their debut album, Fire of Love, on August 31, 1981.
 The album was produced by Tito Larriva (of the Plugz) and Chris D. (frontman of the Flesh Eaters).
 Critic Stevo Olende wrote that the "album's lyrical imagery is plundered from voodoo, '50s EC Comics and the blues", while Thom Jurek of AllMusic noted that "nobody has heard music like this before or since".
 Fire of Love sold well and received strong reviews upon release.
 Billy Persons of the Weirdos temporarily replaced Ritter for several shows in late 1981.

 In April 1982, the Gun Club signed to Blondie guitarist Chris Stein's Animal Records, a subsidiary of Chrysalis Records.
 The band temporarily relocated to New York City to record their follow-up album, 1982's Miami.
 This album featured not only Stein as producer, but Blondie's Debbie Harry singing backup vocals on several tracks.
 Ritter left in June 1982 to concentrate on his other band, 45 Grave, and changed his name to Rob Graves.
 Before leaving, Ritter taught the bass parts to his former Bags bandmate Patricia Morrison (also ex-Legal Weapon) and trained her as his replacement.
 For their West Coast shows in August 1982, Annie Ungar was added as a second guitarist.
-Upon the release of Miami on September 20, 1982, the album received good reviews but has been criticised for Stein's thin production.
+Upon the release of Miami on September 20, 1982, the album received good reviews but has been criticized for Stein's thin production.
 Due to increasingly frequent arguments, Pierce dismissed Graham and Dotson in December 1982.